-This paper describes POSAML (Patterns-oriented Software Architecture Modeling Language), which is a visual domain-specific modeling language (DSML) [9, 10], and an associated set of generative programming tools [4] that meet the desired properties of a visual tool for middleware provisioning.
-Fundamental to POSAML is the notion of middleware building blocks that are viewed as being made up of software patterns [6, 19].
-Reasoning about middleware systems in terms of visual models of patterns not only raises the level of abstraction, but also offers a technology-independent solution to middleware provisioning.
-Furthermore, capturing the essence of the provisioning decisions in visual models and using generative programming tools improves the potential reuse capabilities that can be applied across contemporary middleware platforms.
+This paper describes POSAML (Patterns-oriented Software Architecture Modeling Language), which is a visual domain-specific modeling language (DSML) [10, 11], and an associated set of generative programming tools [5] that meet the desired properties of a visual tool for middleware provisioning.
+Fundamental to POSAML is the notion of middleware building blocks that are viewed as being made up of software patterns [7, 20].
+Reasoning about middleware systems in terms of visual models of patterns not only raises the level of abstraction, but also offers a middleware independent solution to provisioning.
+Furthermore, capturing the essence of an application in visual models improves the potential reuse capabilities across contemporary middleware platforms.

-The rest of the paper is organized as follows: Section 2 introduces the challenges in designing a visual framework for middleware provisioning; Section 3 describes the design of the POSAML visual framework for middleware provisioning; Section 4 compares our work to existing research; and Section 5 concludes with a description of lessons learned and future work.
+The rest of the paper is organized as follows: Section 2 introduces the challenges in designing a visual framework for middleware provisioning; Section 3 describes the design of POSAML visual middleware provisioning framework; Section 4 compares our work to existing research; and Section 5 concludes with a description of lessons learned and future work.